huggingface/transformers/docs/source/add_new_model.rst

 already existing tokenizer of 🤗 Transformers.

-It is very important to find/extract the original tokenizer file and to manage to load this file into the 🤗 Transformers’ implementation of the tokenizer.
+It is very important to find/extract the original tokenizer file and to manage to load this file into the 🤗 Transformers' implementation of the tokenizer.

 To ensure that the tokenizer works correctly, it is recommended to first create a script in the original repository that inputs a string and returns the ``input_ids``.
 It could look similar to this (in pseudo-code):

 .. code:: bash